Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/design-tokens.md

 Semantic tokens encapsulate **design decisions** giving an understandable intent to the raw value defined in a primitive token.

-Semantic color tokens allow for mode switching between light and dark.
+Semantic colour tokens allow for mode switching between light and dark.

 ### Token names